 Be sure every member of your family knows the phone number and has a cell phone, coins or a prepaid phone card to call the emergency contact.
 If you have a cell phone, program that person(s) as “ICE” (In Case of Emergency) in your phone.
 If you are in an accident, emergency personnel will often check your ICE listings in order to get a hold of someone you know.
 Make sure to tell your family and friends that you’ve listed them as emergency contacts.

-Teach family members how to use text messaging (also known as SMS or Short Message Service).
+Teach family members how to use text messaging.
 Text messages can often get around network disruptions when a phone call might not be able to get through.

 A few other thoughts on crisis planning for families:

 - Have at least 2 meet up locations in a generally similar area which to meet after the “event”.

 - Have at least one distant relative which to contact and pass on information – and of course have that persons contact information available.

 - A single “Information Card” – preferably laminated – with names, addresses, phone numbers and steps to take after a disaster will help everyone remember what to do.
 Remember – this card is for REMEMBERING while your brain is for thinking.